ProbablyClem/fixture_rs/fixture_rs/README.md

 This means that you need to wrap the primitive types, or any foreign struct.
 Which means that this crate is particulary usefull when enforcing type driven development

+## Contributions

+Contributions are welcomed in this project !

+Interessting things to add includes :

+- Fixture implementation for more primitives and std structs
+- Fixture::fixture_builder() -> Builder method to return a builder of the struct and thus customise the object